Kelvin Tan (guitarist)

-Kelvin Tan (born 22 August 1964) is a Singaporean musician, writer and lecturer.
+Kelvin Tan (born 22 August 1964) is a Singaporean musician, writer, and lecturer.
 He has released two novels, All Broken Up and Dancing (1992), and the Nethe(r);R (2001) and over 102 musical albums.
-He teaches part-time at LASALLE College of the Arts and is guitarist for The Oddfellows, for whom he wrote and sang the hit "She's So Innocent".
+He teaches part-time at LASALLE College of the Arts and is a guitarist for The Oddfellows, for whom he wrote and sang the hit "She's So Innocent", from the album Carnival (1992).

-Tan is also a member of the bands Stigmata, Prana vs r-H and Path Integral.
-In 1997, he co-founded Aporia Society, a multi-disciplinary arts society.
+Tan is also a member of the bands Stigmata, Prana vs r-H, and Path Integral.
+In 1997, he was one of the co-founding members of Aporia Society, a multi-disciplinary arts society.

 Early life

-Educated at Anglo-Chinese School.
-As a 14-year-old, he was introduced to the music of Charlie Parker, Bob Dylan and Joni Mitchell, and the literature of JD Salinger, Saul Bellow and Philip Roth.
-He failed his 'O' Levels in 1981.
+He was educated at Anglo-Chinese School.
+As a 14-year-old, he was introduced to the music of Charlie Parker, Bob Dylan, and Joni Mitchell, and the literature of JD Salinger, Saul Bellow, and Philip Roth.
+He failed his O-Levels in 1981.
 Tan later attended Jurong Junior College and graduated from the National University of Singapore with a Bachelor of Arts (Honours) in Literature in 1990.